robertdalla/LeaderLink/README.md

 ## Development server

 The app will automatically reload when any of the source files changes.
+Navigate to `http://localhost:4300/`

 Run `npm run start` for a dev server.
-Navigate to `http://localhost:4200/`.

-Run `npm run mock:server` to mock dev api endpoints with local data, will automatically reload when mocks/data.json changes.
+Run `npm run mock:server` for a mock server alone.
+Will mock dev api endpoints with local data and automatically reload when mocks/data.json changes.

 Run `npm run start:mock` for both local data via mock server and dev server.

 ## Build